civo/docs/content/docs/compute/gpu-instance-drivers-ubuntu.md

 Connection to [IP address] closed.
 ```

-Then, connect back to the instance using SSH.
+Then, after the reboot completes (in about 30 seconds), connect back to the instance using SSH.

 Once connected, run the `nvidia-smi` command.